lifewithalacrity/www.LifeWithAlacrity.com/_posts/2024-10-29-ssi-bankruptcy.md

 ---

 My name is Christopher Allen.
-In 2016, in advance of the ID2020 conference at the United Nations in New York, I wrote ["The Path to Self-Sovereign Identity"](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/), the article that described the ten principles of Self-Sovereign Identity (SSI) and provided the name that defined our ecosystem.
-Nine years later, I challenge the SSI community to reflect on a difficult question, one that challenges the very foundation of Self-Sovereign Identity.
-Has our ecosystem strayed from those principles?
+In 2016, in advance of the ID2020 conference at the United Nations in New York, I wrote ["The Path to Self-Sovereign Identity"](https://www.lifewithalacrity.com/article/the-path-to-self-soverereign-identity/), the article that described the ten precepts of Self-Sovereign Identity (SSI) and provided the name that defined our ecosystem.
+Nine years later, I challenge the SSI community to reflect on a difficult question, one that challenges the very foundation of SSI.
+Has our ecosystem strayed from our principles?
 Have we in the SSI community lost our moral compass?

 I speak not only in response to the argument [last year at IIW](https://rileyparkerhughes.medium.com/why-verifiable-credentials-arent-widely-adopted-why-trinsic-pivoted-aee946379e3b) that _“SSI didn’t work”_ but also to underscore a graver issue: that perhaps in our pursuit of mainstream adoption we’ve sacrificed the very principles that set SSI apart.